You are here

 4. School board

-4. If you feel that your concerns are not being addressed you may also ask to file a formal complaint with the district.
+3. If you feel that your concerns are not being addressed, you may also ask to file a formal complaint with the district.
 Ask them for the form or process to do so.

 Concurrent with this process:

-• If you feel that your child has been harmed and that a crime has been committed toward them, you may file a report with your local police department
+• If you feel that your child has been harmed and that a crime has been committed against them, you may file a report with your local police department.

-• Keep records of all of your communications; follow up phone conversations with a summary email
+• Document all bullying incidents and keep records of all communications; follow up phone conversations with a summary email.

 State statute provides parents and guardians with another option.
-Wisconsin offers Open Enrollment and generally has a window of time for parents and guardians to apply.
+Wisconsin offers open enrollment and generally has a window of time for parents and caregivers to apply.
 If you are applying because of bullying concerns, however, this enrollment period is waived and you can apply at any time.
-Find more information about Open Enrollment
+For more information, visit DPI’s Public School Open Enrollment webpage.

-• If you believe that the bullying is occurring due to sex, race, religion, national origin (including a student whose primary language is not English), ancestry, creed, pregnancy, parental status, marital status, sexual orientation, physical disability, mental disability, emotional disability, learning disability, you may have recourse under state statute 118.13 Pupil Non-discrimination.
-You can find more information about Pupil Nondiscrimination here
+If you believe that the bullying is occurring due to sex, race, religion, national origin (including a student whose primary language is not English), ancestry, creed, pregnancy, parental status, marital status, sexual orientation, physical disability, mental disability, emotional disability, or learning disability, you may have recourse under Wisconsin’s pupil nondiscrimination state statute (§118.13).
+For more information, visit the DPI’s Pupil Nondiscrimination webpage.

-Information for parents of students who have been bullied.
+This brochure from the Wisconsin Department of Public Instruction provides information for caregivers of students who have been bullied.

 Versions in: English Spanish Hmong